Michael Flürscheim: Life

 Those who joined the exchange agreed to carry out transactions without the use of money, a barter system using exchange notes.

 It was stated on the notes that "the holder of the note is entitled, on or within a reasonable time after presentation, to goods or services of the New Zealand Commercial Exchange Co Ltd, who are liable to supply goods or services".

 Flürscheim vigorously promoted the advantages of the scheme.

 He wrote many articles and letters to the press, published a pamphlet "Business without Gold" and launched a journal "The Commercial Exchange Gazette" later renamed the "Pioneer of Social Reform".

 He was convinced the exchange would flourish.

 'There is nothing to prevent our club from gradually embracing all members of the community, and it is in the interests of every member to help extend the circle so as to have it embrace all trades, so that anything wanted by the members can be supplied in mutual exchange.'

 His efforts had the desired effect.

 Several hundred shopkeepers and trades people joined the exchange within a few months.

 Flurscheim left Wellington and established another exchange in Auckland, and by June 1901, it had enrolled a thousand local members.

 In 1902 he wrote 'Clue to the Economic Labyrinth" which he dedicated to the people of New Zealand.

 In this book he advocated land nationalisation, the abolition of interest and a co-operative exchange system.

 He also advocated the co-operative control of production and distribution.

 Flurscheim left New Zealand in 1905.

 He went to California, where he formed a company to assemble railway tracks across California toward Mexico for William J. Palmer and the Denver and Rio Grande Western Railroad Company.

 In 1910, he became ill due to an insolation in Coronado, California, so his wife Margaret Trommer, took the decision to return him and their three children back to Germany.

 He was sick and exhausted due to the solar radiation, and fell into depression by news of the sinking of the RMS Titanic.

-He died in 26 April 1912 due to a cardiac complication.
+He died on 26 April 1912 due to a cardiac complication.

 Family

 He had six children from two wives.

-His brother Hermann A. Flurscheim (1851-1914) became a New York City retailer.
+His brother Hermann A. Flurscheim (1851–1914) became a New York City retailer.

 His son Bernhard Jacques Flurscheim was a chemist.

 His grandson Charles Flurscheim was an electrical engineer.

 His youngest son Michael Edward Flurscheim Tromer was a very important playwright and theater director in Mexico.

 His grandson Ricardo Miguel Flurscheim is a designer and manufacturer of medical equipment in Mexico.